Pillar guide · updated June 2026

 First, what is a Casa?

 Hotel Xcaret Mexico is not a single hotel tower.
-It is a cluster of nine standalone buildings called Casas, each with its own lobby, pool, rooftop, and in most cases a signature restaurant.
+It is a cluster of ten standalone buildings called Casas, each with its own lobby, pool, rooftop, and in most cases a signature restaurant.
 Booking the resort means picking one Casa to live in for the week.
 Inside, everyone shares the same all-inclusive — the beaches, the river, most of the restaurants.
 Outside that common ground, every Casa has different rules about which rooftops you can walk onto, which restaurants you can eat at without a surcharge, and whether there are kids in the adjacent pool.

 Decision tool